Mutairu-Abdulrahman/YouVerify-Assessment/README.md

 **Project Overview:**

-We automated key functionalities of the OpenCart demo site to ensure smooth operations and improve test coverage.
+I automated key functionalities of the OpenCart demo site to ensure smooth operations and improve test coverage.